hegde0/secret-image/README.md

 3. **denoisework.m** - Denoises an image using a Finite Impulse Response (FIR) Blackman window filter.
 4. **encryption.m** - Encrypts and decrypts the image using DFT and bitwise XOR, ensuring two-stage security.

+Special thanks to @rohitbpatil , @chinmayeebl, and @VinayaShetti for their invaluable contributions to this project.